megaStar277/bytbil-extractor/README.md

 Pocketbase integration:

-    1- in the root path of the project type : '"db/pocketbase" serve' to launch the database server
+    1- '"db/pocketbase" serve' to launch the database server

-    2- through your browser access http://127.0.0.1:8090/_/ and register by adding user and pass
+    2- access http://127.0.0.1:8090/_/ and register by adding user and pass

     3- add these user and passwd into the utils/pipelines.py file (lines 26,27)

-    4- run the project in the same old manner

 Run the project :